VikParuchuri/boston-python-ml/index.md

 In this very simple case, we have just made each word a token (similar to *string.split(' ')*).

+Tokenization where n-grams are extracted is also useful.
+N-grams are sequences of words.
+So a 2-gram would be two words together.
+This allows the bag of words model to have some information about word ordering.

 --- .class #id

 ## Bag of words model